DATA-606-SPRING-2022/Hugues_DATA606/README.md

 <br>
 According to the OLS Model results:

-- Overall, OLS Model  𝑅2  is 0.843, so our model is capturing 84% of the variance in ConfirmedCases.
+- Overall, OLS Model  𝑅-ssquared  is 0.843, so our model is capturing 84% of the variance in ConfirmedCases.
 - The attributes used in this dataset are statistically significant except H1_Flag, H7_Flag, V1_Vaccine Prioritisation (summary), V2G_Frontline workers  (healthcare), V2B_Vaccine age eligibility/availability age floor (general population summary)_55-59 yrs, V2B_Vaccine age eligibility/availability age floor (general population summary)_80+ yrs, V2C_Vaccine age eligibility/availability age floor (at risk summary)_16-19 yrs, V2C_Vaccine age eligibility/availability age floor (at risk summary)_55-59 yrs, and V2C_Vaccine age eligibility/availability age floor (at risk summary)_75-79 yrs since they have a greater than the usual significance level 0.05.
 - ConfirmedDeaths, H2_Testing policy, V4_Mandatory Vaccination (summary), H8_Protection of elderly people are the main strongest drivers of ConfirmedCases predictions because of their high t-statistics.